akcshing/alex_shing_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   total   # total = 0
   for card in cards
     total += card.value
-    return "You have a total of" + total  # space after of end end
+    return "You have a total of" + total  # return should be outside the for loop, and use string interpolation end end

+# missing class end
 ```